WHAT YOU SHOULD KNOW: Buying a Concession Trailer & Food Truck Online

-When your buying Online or buying from manufacturers you don't know, there is always risk in not physically seeing the product beforehand.
+When your buying Online or buying from manufacturers you don't know, there is always risk of not physically seeing the product beforehand.

-We get contacted much too often from people who were duped by overseas manufacturers or US distributors.
+We get contacted much too often from people who were duped by overseas manufacturers on alibaba or sometimes even US based distributors.
 Many manufacturers have taken patented designs & photos, and passed them off as their own, and when their clients get their custom food trailers, they soon realize they were not anywhere near what was shown in photos, and they were made with 2nd class materials.

-This is a common problem we experience at Arete Food Trailers; potential clients are drawn into a slightly cheaper prices they see on Alibaba or Roaming Hunger, thinking these are all from the same factory, all the same type of build, but many people do not realize how crucial it is to go with a licensed distributor based in the US.
+This is a common problem we hear about; potential clients are drawn into cheaper prices they see on Alibaba or Roaming Hunger, thinking these are all from the same factory, all the same type of build, but many people do not realize how much is really involved when it comes to making sure your trailer is DOT, EPA, FDA approved with proper licensing information, and how crucial it is to go with a licensed distributor based in the US.